20 Popular Activities That Have Become Too Expensive

 Movie Theaters

-A night at the movies isn’t the cheap thrill it once was.
-Standard tickets range between $10 and $25, but IMAX, 3D, or premium recliner seats push that price even higher.
+A night at the movies isn’t the budget thrill it once was.
+Standard tickets run $10–$25, while IMAX and recliner seats push that higher.
+Concessions?
+A popcorn and soda combo often matches the ticket price.

 Travel and Vacations